Canadian Dividend Investors

 If you follow a strategy of buying financially successful companies that have a history of paying and growing their dividends, you can safely ignore share price fluctuations and the stock markets.
 As a dividend investor, you only need to periodically review the financial performance of the small number of financially stable businesses you hold in your portfolio, to confirm that they are expected to continue to grow their dividends into the foreseeable future.

 It makes intuitive sense to diversify your investments, so that if one of the businesses you own unexpectedly fails, your loss is limited to a small fraction of your savings.
-The issue then, is not whether you should diversify your investments, but rather, what is the minimum number and categories of securities required in your portfolio, so that you minimize the risk of losing a major portion of your retirement funds.
+The issue then, is not whether you should diversify your investments, but rather, what is the minimum number and types of securities required in your portfolio, so that you minimize the risk of losing a major portion of your invested savings.

 Most financial institutions recommend that investors hold a broadly diversified portfolio that includes three categories of investments: 1) cash or cash equivalents (such as money market funds); 2) fixed income investments (bonds, Treasury Bills, or GICs) and 3) equity investments (common shares of public companies).
 In this latter category, many institutions recommend that your equity investments be further diversified among 50 to 100 different public companies, headquartered in different countries.

 Clearly it would be impossible for most people to effectively manage a portfolio which contained such a large number and variety of investments.
-Therefore, the only practical option is to buy mutual funds or exchange traded funds (ETFs).
-However, as mentioned earlier, academic studies have shown that the majority of such managed funds underperform their respective stock market indices and therefore many financial experts recommend that investors simply buy a low-cost ETF that emulates one of the benchmark indices, such as the S&P/TSX Composite Index or the S&P 500 Index.
-This approach guarantees that you will always match the performance of the overall market.
+Therefore, their only practical option is to buy mutual funds or exchange traded funds (ETFs).
+However, as mentioned earlier, academic studies have shown that the majority of such managed funds underperform their respective stock market indices and therefore many financial experts recommend that investors simply buy a low-cost exchange traded fund (ETF) that emulates one of the benchmark indices, such as the S&P/TSX Composite Index or the S&P 500 Index.
+This approach guarantees that you will always match the unpredictable performance of the overall market.

 Common Advice: Rebalance Your Portfolio Holdings Each Year

-Moreover, in making this recommendation, the institution is increasing its trading fees and drawing your attention away from the dividend income generated by your investments, back to the share price.
-If the share price of one of your holdings is increasing because the dividend payments are growing faster than the dividends of some of your other holdings, then you might, in fact, consider buying more shares of the company with the faster rate of dividend growth.
+Moreover, in making this recommendation, financial institutions are drawing your attention back to unpredictable market price movements and away from the dividend income generated by your investments.
+If the market price of one of your holdings is increasing because the dividend payments are growing faster than the dividends of some of your other holdings then you might, in fact, consider buying more shares of the company with the faster rate of dividend growth.

 1. Banerjee, P., 2025.
 Is your adviser buying investments that suit their wallet better than your retirement?
 Three questions to ask.
 The Globe and Mail, Toronto, ON, March 23, 2025.
 (Preet Banerjee is a behavioural financial researcher.)